Palestinians mourn slain Al Jazeera journalist, blame Israel - NewsBreak

 Her death comes amid a wave of Israeli-Palestinian violence that has been fueled by tensions at a key Jerusalem holy site.

 At least 18 people have been killed in Palestinian attacks in recent weeks, as well as more than 30 Palestinians, most of them involved in attacks or clashes with Israeli forces.
-Among the slain Palestinians were an unarmed woman and at least two apparent passersby, fueling criticism that Israel often uses excessive force .
+Among the slain Palestinians were an unarmed woman and at least two apparent passersby, feeding criticism that Israel often uses excessive force.

 Krauss reported from Jerusalem.
 Associated Press writer Ilan Ben Zion in Jerusalem contributed.